 In conclusion, our experiments provide evidence that individual choices regarding decision aids contribute to the accuracy of a group performing an estimation task.
-This accuracy did not come about through the straightforward mechanism of the crowd gravitating toward the most helpful (i.e. highest accuracy inducing) aids, but rather through the same basic pattern of decision accuracy that supports crowd wisdom more generally; some of crowd members ``accurately'' identified the most helpful aid, but the bulk of the crowd erred by choosing the second most helpful aid.
-A remainder chose poorly by using the most inaccurate aid.
-This dispersion of errors on the first choice mirrors that of crowds more generally, but the incorporation of valuable information and interpretative frames via decision aids also boosts individual accuracy on the primary decision.
+This accuracy did not occur through the straightforward mechanism of the crowd gravitating toward the most helpful (i.e. highest accuracy inducing) aids, but rather through the same basic pattern of decision accuracy that supports crowd wisdom more generally; some crowd members ``accurately'' identified the most helpful aid, but the bulk of the crowd erred by choosing the second most helpful aid.
+A remainder of the crowd chose poorly by using the most inaccurate aid.
+This dispersion of errors on the first choice mirrors that of crowds more generally, but incorporating valuable information and interpretative frames via decision aids also boosts individual accuracy on the primary decision.

-The existence of multiple patterns of decision aid choice that can enhance crowd accuracy has implications for how we approach the study of crowd wisdom in domains with decision support architectures, including within organization, markets, and democratic processes.
-Our results cannot speak directly to outcomes in those diverse settings for lack of empirical data on the composition of decision aids and actual choice behavior, but nonetheless provide framework for future analyses and a standard of comparison and design aspiration, metawisdom of the crowd.
+The existence of multiple patterns of decision-aid choice that can enhance crowd accuracy has implications for how we approach the study of crowd wisdom in domains with decision-support architectures, including within organizations, markets, and democratic processes.
+Our results cannot directly address outcomes in those diverse settings due to a lack of empirical data on the composition of decision aids and actual choice behavior, but nonetheless, we provide a framework for analyses and a standard for comparison and design aspiration---metawisdom of the crowd.